-Our board of directors met four times during 2022 and acted by unanimous written consent once.
+Our board of directors met four times during 2023 and acted by unanimous written consent once.
 All incumbent directors attended at least 75% of the aggregate meetings of the board of directors and of board committees on which they served during the time they were serving as a director or committee member, as applicable.
 We have adopted a formal policy on director attendance at annual meetings of stockholders, which states that each director is strongly encouraged to attend such meetings, including by electronic means as appropriate, unless attendance is precluded by health or other significant personal matters.
-Ten of our thencurrent eleven directors attended our 2022 annual meeting of stockholders.
+Nine of our eleven directors attended our 2023 annual meeting of stockholders.